 Documentation showing the executed ZEV purchase agreement.

-In granting or denying the extension request, the Executive Officer will rely on the information submitted by the applicant and utilize their good engineering judgement to determine whether the information meets the criteria in section 2013.2(c)(1).
+In granting or denying the extension request, the Executive Officer shall rely on the information submitted by the fleet owner and utilize their good engineering judgement to determine whether the information meets the criteria in section 2013.2(c)(1).

 ZEV Infrastructure Site Electrification Delays.
-Until January 1, 2030, fleet owners may request this extension if their electric utility provider determines it cannot provide the requested power to the site where ZEVs will be charged or refueled before the fleet’s next ZEV compliance deadline.
-The Executive Officer will grant an extension for the time-period specified in section 2013.2(c)(2)(A) and number of vehicles specified in section 2013.2(c)(2)(B) if they determine the fleet owner satisfies the criteria for this delay, based on the information submitted below and the exercise of their good engineering judgment.
-The fleet owner must meet the criteria specified in subsections (A) and (B) and submit the documentation or information specified in subsection (C) below by email to TRUCRS@arb.ca.gov to apply:
+Until January 1, 2030, fleet owners may request this extension if their electric utility provider determines it cannot provide the requested power to the site where ZEVs shall be charged or refueled before the fleet’s next ZEV compliance deadline.
+The Executive Officer shall grant an extension for the time-period specified in section 2013.2(c)(2)(A) and number of vehicles specified in section 2013.2(c)(2)(B) if they determine the fleet owner satisfies the criteria for this delay, based on the information submitted below and the exercise of their good engineering judgment.
+The fleet owner shall meet the criteria specified in subsections (A) and (B) and submit the documentation or information specified in subsection (C) below by email to TRUCRS@arb.ca.gov to apply:

 Site Electrification Delay Time Period.
 Fleet owners may request an initial extension for a period of up to three years to align the estimated ZEV delivery date with the amount of time the utility determines it needs to supply the needed power to the site.
 Fleet owners can request an additional two-year extension if the utility still cannot supply the needed power by the end of any granted initial extension period.
-To renew the initial extension, a fleet owner must submit updated supporting documentation at least 45 calendar days prior to the expiration of the initial extension period.
+To renew the initial extension, a fleet owner shall submit updated supporting documentation at least 45 calendar days prior to the expiration of the initial extension period.

 Number of Extensions.
 A fleet owner may request an extension for the number of ZEVs for which, based on information submitted in section 2013.2(c)(2)(C), the utility cannot supply sufficient power.
-The fleet owner must deploy the maximum number of ZEVs needed to meet its compliance obligations and that can be supported by the utility, and must deploy any additional ZEVs that can be supported by utility upgrades to the site’s electrical capacity each calendar year during the delay until the project is complete to maintain the extension.
+The fleet owner shall deploy the maximum number of ZEVs needed to meet its compliance obligations and that can be supported by the utility, and shall deploy any additional ZEVs that can be supported by utility upgrades to the site’s electrical capacity each calendar year during the delay until the project is complete to maintain the extension.

-The fleet owner must submit all of the following information by email to TRUCRS@arb.ca.gov to request this extension:
+The fleet owner shall submit all of the following information by email to TRUCRS@arb.ca.gov to request this extension:

-A copy of the application submitted to the utility at least one year prior to the next applicable compliance deadline requesting site electrification that is consistent with the number of ZEVs the fleet owner must deploy each calendar year to meet their compliance requirements during the requested extension period.
+A copy of the application submitted to the utility at least one year prior to the next applicable compliance deadline requesting site electrification that is consistent with the number of ZEVs the fleet owner shall deploy each calendar year to meet their compliance requirements during the requested extension period.

 Documentation from the utility indicating the reason for delay and that the utility cannot supply sufficient power to the site to support the number of ZEVs needed to meet the fleet’s next compliance deadline.

 A copy of the executed utility contract that includes an estimated project completion date.
-If the utility can provide annual incremental power increases as part of the project plan, then the fleet owner must provide an estimate of the available electrical capacity (in kilowatts) the utility can supply to the site within one year of the extension request and for each year of the requested delay.
+If the utility can provide annual incremental power increases as part of the project plan, then the fleet owner shall provide an estimate of the available electrical capacity (in kilowatts) the utility can supply to the site within one year of the extension request and for each year of the requested delay.

-If a utility is unable or unwilling to execute a contract the fleet owner must submit a signed attestation from the utility about the proposed project that states the reason why the utility will not proceed with the project.
+If a utility is unable or unwilling to execute a contract the fleet owner shall submit a signed attestation from the utility about the proposed project that states the reason why the utility shall not proceed with the project.